With every

 2. Define your target audience

 Defining your target audience also involves understanding the region where you would like to operate.
-Without a proper understanding of who your target audience is, you will not be able to use the right kind of communication and platforms to get in touch with them.
-Such important details form part of what leading mentor programs like the Ecom Warrior Academy teach to budding entrepreneurs.
+With a proper understanding of who your target audience is, you will be able to use the right communication and platforms to reach them.
+Such vital details form part of what leading mentor programs like the Ecom Warrior Academy teach budding entrepreneurs.

 differences to better cater to their needs.